 MyClubmoor: LCVS is the Locally Trusted Organisation (LTO) for the MyClubMoor project (funded by the Big Local Trust).
 Big Local is a long-term innovative programme that aims to achieve lasting change in 150 areas in England.
 It provides a mixture of funding, finance and support.
-Each area is awarded £1Million to spend over ten years on community development which is planned and implemented by a partnership board comprising local tenants who represent the community.
+Each area is awarded £1m to spend over ten years on community development which is planned and implemented by a partnership board comprising local tenants who represent the community.
 This board is not a legal entity in its own right and therefore, as LTO, LCVS is responsible for all legal contracts, including employment of staff and rental of premises.
-During March 2023, discussion was initiated to support the establishment of MyClubmoor as an independent organisation, capable of governing and fundraising on its own behalf, thereby further empowering local people.
+MyClubmoor have now set up a charity, MyClubmoor Liverpool, capable of governing and fundraising on its own behalf, thereby further empowering local people.